 At all meetings, the Maths Hub leadership reports to the board on the Maths Hub’s progress against its current plans.
 The board provides ongoing advice and support to the leadership in implementing and adapting these plans.

-At the September meeting, the board focuses on reviewing and critiquing the Maths Hub’s annual evaluation report and Work Group evaluation reports before they are submitted to the NCETM at the end of the month.
+At the first meeting, the board focuses on reviewing and critiquing the Maths Hub’s annual evaluation report and Work Group evaluation reports before they are submitted to the NCETM.
 The board also considers the effectiveness of the Maths Hub’s evaluation processes and makes recommendations for improvement.
 In light of the evaluation report, the board would also offer some early thinking regarding future strategic priorities.